-Several eScience programs operate the WRF DSS, including:
+Several eScience programs operate in the Studio, including:

-- Incubator: During Fall and Spring, we run a 10-week incubator program where you come and join us in the Studio two days a week to work on your data-intensive science project with help from our researchers.
+- Incubator Program: During the fall and spring quarters, we run a 10-week program where you can join us in the Studio two days a week to work on your data-intensive science project with help from our researchers.

 - Community Seminar: We have a weekly seminar on topics across science, methods and technology.